Fine Art Museum Houston

 The exhibition of a collection of this caliber is the latest expression of the University’s academic and emotional admiration for the role of the arts in the Christian faith’s cultural heritage, a key component of the eighth pillar of the Ten Pillars vision.

-The Fine Arts Museum is open from 11 a.m. to 4 p.m., Monday through Thursday.
+The Fine Arts Museum is open from 11 a.m. to 4 p.m., on Tuesday, Wednesday, and Thursday (holidays not included).
 Admission is free and open to the public.
 Private tours are also available.